josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 ## Changing the design

 It was not difficult[^5] to get the files from Github and start playing with the design in KiCad.
-I chose [Lily58 Pro][lily58pro] variant where switches are not soldered directly on the PCB but sockets are used instead.
-I didn't know how many iterations I am going to go through and good switches[^1] are quite expensive to be wasted just to try a layout.
+I chose [Lily58 Pro][lily58pro] variant because the switches are not soldered directly to the PCB but sockets are used instead.
+I don't know how many iterations I am going to go through and good switches[^1] are quite expensive to be wasted just to try a layout.

 Adding one more switch to the bottom row was pretty straightforward.
 I added it to the matrix in the schematic, updated the PCB and placed new footprint and traces.